-Nonresident Status is a Graduate School category reserved for students who have completed their coursework, who are writing their theses, and who are only occasionally making use of Clark facilities.
+Nonresident Status is a Graduate School category reserved for students who have completed their coursework, who are writing their theses/dissertations, and who are only occasionally making use of Clark facilities.
 Thus, it is unlikely that nonresident students will register for courses again, although this is possible with the approval of the student's advisor, the Department Chair, and the Dean of Graduate Studies.
 This status most typically applies to students beyond their fourth year.

 Given the timeline required to complete the dissertation, it is unlikely that many psychology graduate students will make use of this provision.
 However, students who choose to move to Nonresident Status must continue to register each semester until graduation.
 The nonresident student status fee is \$200 each semester for the first three years and \$400 each subsequent semester (summers excluded).
-Please see the University Graduate Handbook for more information regarding this status (http://www.clarku.edu/graduate/current/handbook.pdf).
+Please see the University Graduate Handbook for more information regarding this status.